Caravan of Death: Indictment of Pinochet and others

 In July 2006, the Supreme Court upheld a January 2006 judgment by the Court of Appeal of Santiago, which argued that the 2002 Supreme Court's ruling stating that Pinochet could not be prosecuted in the Caravan of Death case because it did not apply to two of its victims, former bodyguards of Allende.
 On 28 November 2006, Víctor Montiglio, charged of this case, ordered Pinochet's house arrest.
 Pinochet died on December 10, 2006, without having been judged in this case or any other.

 In August 2007, a Catholic priest, Luis Jorquera, then chaplain at a military detention center set up in Chile's north after September 11, 1973, was charged with involvement in the Caravan of Death.
 Witnesses alleged that he had been involved in the exhuming of the victims two years later, the corpses being then thrown into the sea from a plane.
 Jorquera, who is the first priest to be charged with crimes committed during Pinochet's dictatorship, denied these accusations.
 Beside him, the Court of Appeals in Antofagasta charged eleven other persons of involvement in the Caravan of Death, including Army General Miguel Trincado and Army Major Armando Fernandez Larios.
 Eight jurors in 2003 found Armando Fernández Larios liable in a Caravan of Death case for the death of Winston Cabello and ordered him to pay $4 million to Cabello's relatives.
 The verdict was a victory for Winston Capello's sister, Zita Capello-Barrueto, who spent many years seeking truth and justice in her brother's case.
 Her book, In Search of Spring, documented her crusade for justice.

 Armando Fernández Larios, and his other two key players in the Letellier-Moffitt murders and other cases linked to atrocities in Chile — Virgilio Paz Romero and Michael Townley — are wanted in Chile for the detention, torture, and killing of Spanish-Chilean citizen Carmelo Soria on July 14, 1976.
+However, the convictions which were given to six former DINA members and two former prominent army officers in August 2023 would be described as the "final conviction" the Supreme Court of Chile would hand down for the Soria assassination.
+Among those convicted included Pedro Espinoza Bravo and Raúl Eduardo Iturriaga Neumann.